taye/interact.js/docs/draggable.md

 Dragging is the simplest action interactj.s provides.
 To make an element draggable, create an interactable with your desired target then call the `draggable` method with the options that you need.
-In adition to the common `InteractEvent` properties, `dragmove` events also have:
+In addition to the common `InteractEvent` properties, `dragmove` events also have:

 | `dragmove` property     | Description                                       |